-Orientation Retreat: Before COVID all Fellows were required to attend a weekend orientation in early April.
-Since COVID we have had to make some changes in the length and venue of the Orientation, but it will still take place on a weekend early in April.
+Orientation Retreat: All Fellows are required to attend a weekend orientation in April.
 It is absolutely mandatory and anyone not able to attend should not apply for the Fellowship.
-The exact dates of the retreat will be available sometime in early November and the venue will depend on COVID protocols at that date.
+The exact dates of the retreat are available in the Events section of the website.

 Service Project: Working in collaboration with a local community agency, each Fellow must design and carry out a service project of at least 200 hours that is focused on maintaining, supporting and improving community health.
 Each Fellow will work under the supervision of a site mentor from the participating agency, and an academic mentor of the student’s choice from the student’s current academic institution.
 The Program Director is available to provide support and guidance throughout the Fellowship period.
 The 200 hours is separate from any school course requirement.
 At least half of the 200 hours should be in direct, face-to-face contact with the population being served.
-Some changes to these requirements may be necessary due to COVID protocols at the time.
 These direct service hours do not include administrative duties, research, needs assessments or other Fellowship activities.
 In designing a project, potential Fellows should carefully consider the issues of evaluation and sustainability and include their ideas for addressing these aspects of the project.

 Reports: Fellows are required to submit monthly reports and reflections about their activities and a comprehensive written final report to their Program Director, Academic Mentor(s), and Site Mentor(s).